 Analysis Overview

-As described in PP-10, the initial interconnection analysis is performed consistent with criteria and conditions described in PP-5-6.
-For the proposed New Generating Capacity Resource, if the thermal analysis has not been or will not be conducted as part of a Feasibility or System Impact Study under the L/SGIP, the objective of the initial interconnection thermal analysis to identify if any system upgrades are needed to satisfy Sections 3.2, 3.3, and 4 of PP-3 on a regional (i.e. New England Control Area) and sub-regional basis, subject to the conditions analyzed.
+As described in ISO New England Planning Procedure No. 10 (PP 10), the initial interconnection analysis is performed consistent with criteria and conditions described in ISO New England Planning Procedure No. 5-6 (PP 5-6).
+For the proposed New Generating Capacity Resource, if the thermal analysis has not been or will not be conducted as part of a Feasibility or System Impact Study under the L/SGIP, the objective of the initial interconnection thermal analysis to identify if any system upgrades are needed to satisfy the thermal and short-circuit performance requirements of ISO New England Planning Procedure No. 3 (PP 3), NPCC Directory #1, and NERC TPL-001 on a regional (i.e. New England Control Area) and sub-regional basis, subject to the conditions analyzed.

-In accordance with Tariff Section III.13, the result of the initial interconnection analysis does not supersede, replace, or satisfy any of the requirements of Schedules 22 and 23 of Section II of the Tariff.
-The initial interconnection analysis is for the purpose of qualification for participation in the FCA only, and does not constitute a right or approval to interconnect, and does not guarantee the ability to interconnect.

 Typical Load Level(s)

-90/10 Peak Load
+90/10 Summer Peak Load

 DR Represented in Analysis

-The initial interconnection analysis includes the impact of RTDR (DRCR after May 2017) and Passive DR as these Demand Resources are intended to be available and utilized under these system conditions.
-The initial value for the DR before applying any performance factor is based on the following:
+The initial interconnection analysis includes the impact of ADCR and passive DCR as these Demand Capacity Resources are intended to be available and utilized under these system conditions.
+The initial value for the DCR before applying any performance factor is based on the following:

-Passive DR and RTDR (DRCR after May 2017) = Qualified Capacities of existing DR entering the Auction
+Passive DCR and ADCR=QC of existing DCR entering the Auction

 This analysis will exclude forecasted EE since the analysis pertains to an upcoming Forward Capacity Auction commitment period.

 Overlapping Interconnection Impacts Thermal Analysis (FCM New Resource Qualification Overlapping Interconnection Impacts Analysis, Overlapping Interconnection Impacts Restudy Analysis, and Preliminary Analyses of Overlapping Interconnection Impacts under the Capacity Capability Interconnection Standard)